-- Understand definitions and basic concepts related to the field of Information Systems. - Recognize and analyze different types and categories of information systems. - Understand the positive results and effects of information systems on tourism companies. - Analyze the role of Information Systems in different business environments. - Understand the different methodologies of design and implementation of Information Systems. - Identify and choose appropriate methodologies for specific cases. - Analyze the relationship between information systems and the attainment of competitive advantage by tourism companies. - Combine the knowledge and abilities acquired from the theoretical and practical part of the course in solving problems related to the management and operation of tourism enterprises.
+- Understand definitions and basic concepts related to the field of Information Systems. - Recognize and analyze different types and categories of information systems. - Understand the positive results and effects of information systems on tourism companies. - Analyze the role of Information Systems in different business environments. - Understand the different methodologies of design and implementation of Information Systems. - Identify and choose appropriate methodologies for specific cases. - Analyze the relationship between information systems and the attainment of competitive advantage by tourism companies. - Explain how strategic and marketing decision-making benefits from integrated information systems. - Assess how data systems can support marketing control and campaign evaluation. - Combine the knowledge and abilities acquired from the theoretical and practical part of the course in solving problems related to the management and operation of tourism enterprises.